 - Port = integer()

 - Address = {A,B,C,D} | string() | undefined

 - ConfigFile = string()

 - Reason = term()

-restart restarts the server and reloads its config file.
+Reloads the servers config file.

 The follwing directives cannot be changed: BindAddress, Port and SocketType.
 If these should be changed, then a new server should be started instead.